Feyerabend/ABC80/abc802/README.md

 targeted similar markets, but Apple stood out with programs like spreadsheets and desktop publishing, revealing the potential for a broader market.

-If the Swedish computer industry had chosen a different direction, perhaps embracing Apple's perspective and building upon the tight integration of hardware and software seen in ABC computers, it could have led to the development of other computer systems.
+Had the Swedish computer industry taken a different path, such as adopting Apple's approach and capitalizing on the strong hardware-software integration observed in ABC computers, it could have paved the way for the emergence of alternative computer systems.
+Rather than companies competing against each other, as was the case in the declining ABC market, they could have potentially cooperated, similar to the collaborative spirit that brought the ABC80 to fruition.
+In Japan, they had the 'MSX' platform as a foundation for computers, but even they struggled to expand beyond their domestic market and reach a wider audience.

 In 1985, prior to the release of Windows 1.0, I personally endeavored to persuade a small company specializing in ABC computer add-ons.
 Unfortunately,